krahets/hello-algo/en/docs/chapter_computational_complexity/time_complexity.md

 The number of operations in constant order is independent of the input data size $n$, meaning it does not change as $n$ changes.

-In the following function, although the number of operations `size` may be large, since it is independent of the input data size $n$, the time complexity remains $O(1)$:
+In the following function, although the value of `size` may be large, it is independent of the input data size $n$, so the time complexity remains $O(1)$:

 === "Python"